mhmadwrekat/interview_tree/challenge3.md

 ## Problem Domain
-we need takes two tree as argument and check if they are the same or not
+we need function takes two tree as argument and check if they are the same or not

 ---
 - input : Two Tree